Chart Color Schemes

 Chambers Flat - Logan Reserve is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Chambers Flat - Logan Reserve, as per the latest Census evaluation, 90.1% of dwellings were houses, with 9.9% being semi-detached, apartments, or other types.
-Brisbane metropolitan area had 89.2% houses and 10.9% other dwellings.
-Home ownership in Chambers Flat - Logan Reserve was at 21.6%, similar to Brisbane metro's level.
-Mortgaged dwellings constituted 36.3%, while rented dwellings were 42.1%.
-The median monthly mortgage repayment in the area was $1,750, higher than Brisbane metro's $1,600.
-Median weekly rent was $380, compared to Brisbane metro's $360.
-Nationally, Chambers Flat - Logan Reserve's mortgage repayments were lower than Australia's average of $1,863, but rents exceeded the national figure of $375.
+Dwelling structure in Chambers Flat - Logan Reserve, as evaluated at the latest Census, comprised 90.1% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Brisbane metro's 89.2% houses and 10.9% other dwellings.
+Home ownership in Chambers Flat - Logan Reserve was 21.6%, similar to Brisbane metro's figure.
+The remaining dwellings were either mortgaged (36.3%) or rented (42.1%).
+The median monthly mortgage repayment in the area was $1,750, above Brisbane metro's average of $1,600.
+The median weekly rent figure was $380, compared to Brisbane metro's $360.
+Nationally, Chambers Flat - Logan Reserve's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing